 Your CHP quarterly progress reports will collect information related to the implementation of and progress toward those community policing activities.
 Your community policing strategy may be influenced and impacted by others within and outside your organization; this is considered beneficial to your community policing efforts.
 Your community policing needs may change during the life of your CHP award, and minor changes to this strategy may be made without prior approval of the COPS Office.
 Any changes to the community policing scope or strategies originally identified in your CHP application should be documented within your quarterly progress report.
 If your agency's community policing strategy changes significantly, however, you must submit those changes to the COPS Office through the quarterly progress report for approval.
 Changes are significant if they deviate from the specific crime problem(s) originally identified and approved in the original community policing strategy submitted with your application.
-Recipients who chose "School Based Policing through School Resource Officers," "Trust Problems," "Homeland Security," "Homicide," or "Gun Violence" as their community policing strategies post-award.
-Additional information about community policing may be found in appendix C, "Community policing defined," on page 62 of this manual.
+Recipients who chose "Illegal Immigration", "Violent Crime", or "Homeland Security" as their community policing problem/focus area will not be able to change the problem/focus area of their community policing strategies post-award.
+Additional information about community policing may be found in the appendices of this manual.

-The COPS Office requires all recipients who chose "School Based Policing through School Resource Officers" as their community policing problem/focus area on their 2016 CHP applications to provide contact information for each school partner where they intend to deploy School Resource Officers (SRO).
+The COPS Office requires all recipients who chose "School Based Policing through School Resource Officers" as their community policing problem/focus area on their 2017 CHP applications to provide contact information for each school partner where they intend to deploy School Resource Officers (SRO).
 These recipients are also required to submit to the COPS Office a Memorandum of Understanding (MOU) between the law enforcement agency and their school partner(s) before drawing down funds.
-Additional information about this requirement may be found in appendix E, "Memorandum of Understanding Guidance," on page 74 of this manual.
+Additional information about this requirement may be found in the appendices of this manual.

-28. Local Match
+29. Local Match